yani27/React-template/README.md

-# my web site usin 'react' for first time
+# my web site using 'react' for first time